Levyyyyyyyy/Levyyyyyyyy/README.md

-- 👋 Hi, I’m @Levyyyyyyyy
+- Ez a "GalaxOS" Github oldala

 <!---
 Levyyyyyyyy/Levyyyyyyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.